 Historically, living in complete harmony with nature has been a way of life for the American Indian.
 They relied on Nature for all their needs.
 Many years ago, traveling from place to place required good navigational skills, directions along the way, and a method to mark common trails.
-American Indians used trees to not only mark a trail, but also to signal the presence of important features, some of which were critical for survival.
+American Indians used trees not only to mark a trail but also for many other reasons, some of which were critical for survival.

 Indian marker trees are the living witnesses to the history of a past civilization and their incredible way of life.
 Indian marker trees are a significant part of this nation’s cultural heritage and a gift to our current society.
-They provide lessons about our past and lessons yet to be learned; but their life expectancy is limited.
-This underscores an urgency to study and document as much information as we can about those trees that do exist.
-A number of suspected Indian marker trees in the DFW area are currently being researched and more details are expected in the future.
+They provide lessons about our past and lessons yet to be learned, but their life expectancy is limited.
+This underscores an urgency to study and document as much information as we can about the trees that do exist.